 When people see them on your ad creative, they’ll be more likely to buy from you.

 We’re not just saying that, millennials believe that creators and influencers understand them way better than their friends.

 Example: Amazon Fire TV

-The Amazon Fire TV Cube was planned to be released a few weeks before Black Friday.
+When Amazon was about to release the Amazon Fire TV Cube, they realized that it was just a few weeks before Black Friday.

 Have a look:

 This is a classic example of an influencer gifting program and an excellent way to promote your products on Black Friday as well.

 Idea #3: Advertise Your Promotions on Social Media

 Another way to get record sales during the holidays is to run promotions on social media.

 Running ads will ensure that your target audience gets to see your content and offer.